Voice Command Module

 In some cases, the voice module may not respond to your voice.
 Please check the following:

-1. On Bittle X, the dial switch on the bottom of the BiBoard extension hat is dialed to Voice, not UART2.
+1. On Bittle X, the dial switch on the bottom of the BiBoard extension hat is dialed to Voice Command.

-5. The above steps validate that the voice module is working.
-It's powered separately from the motion unit.
+The above steps validate that the voice module is working.
+It's powered separately from the motion unit and should work regardless of the robot's status.

-6. Next, if you say "Hello," the robot should wave its hand and validate the complete reaction loop is good.
+1. Next, if you say Hello, the robot should wave its hand and validate that the complete reaction loop is good.
 Then, you can try other voice commands.

-1. Try to power off the mainboard by disconnecting the USB data cable and long-pressing the battery's button. and re-power on the mainboard.
+2. Try powering off the mainboard by disconnecting the USB data cable, long-pressing the battery's button, and then re-powering the mainboard.

 If the above steps cannot fix the problem, contact support@petoi.com for help.